With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 The Gas Giant Tyche

-Nemsis or Tyche, it appears some astrophysicists are convinced there is something causing mayhem in the outer solar system.
-Is it an overreaction to attempt to correlate this information with the extinction events which first led to the Nemesis hypothesis?
+Nemesis or Tyche, it appears some astrophysicists are convinced there is something causing mayhem in the outer solar system.
+Is it an overreaction to attempt to correlate this information with the extinction events which first led to the Nemesis idea?

 Nemesis Theory Debunked